MatAtBread/nodent/README.md

 	// A simple async function that always returns "abc" async function abc() { return "abc" }

-	// Call abc(), wait (resolve) the result (i.i. "abc"), and return it async function test1() { return await abc() ; }
+	// Call abc(), wait (resolve) the result (i.i. "abc"), and return it in a hidden Promise async function test1() { return await abc() ; }
-	console.log(await test1()) ; // "abc"
+	// Wait for the hidden Promise to resolve, and show it's result console.log(await test1()) ; // "abc"

 	// Call abc() and return it
 	async function test2() { return abc() ; }
-	console.log(await test2()) ; // Now await the result of test2(), which is the Promise of abc(): "abc"
+	// Now await the result of test2(), which is the Promise of abc() console.log(await test2()) ; 	// "abc"

 This is potentially a breaking change from versions prior to v1.2.0, if you have functions that return a Thenable which you later await on - you will now get the result of the Thenable, not the Thenable itself.

 This is the behaviour implied by the ES7 specification.

-If you are cross-compiling ES7 code using Nodent for use in another environment (e.g. a Browser), the return resolution routine can be exposed using the expression:
+If you are cross-compiling ES7 code using Nodent for use in another environment (e.g. a Browser), the return resolution routine can be exposed using the expression `nodent.$asyncbind.toString()`.
+See the section "Use in the Browser" for more details.

-	nodent.$asyncbind.toString()

 Gotchas & ES7 compatibility
 ===========================

-Async programming with Nodent (or ES7) is much easier and simpler to debug than doing it by hand, or even using run-time constructs such as generators and promises, which have a complex implementation of the their own when compiled to ES5.
+Async programming with Nodent (or ES7) is much easier and simpler to debug than doing it by hand, or even using run-time constructs such as Promises, which have a complex implementation of the their own when compiled to ES5.
 However, a couple of common cases are important to avoid:

 Implicit return
 ---------------